sbelharbi/feature-vs-text-compound-emotion/README.md

 ## Citation:
 ```
 @article{Richet-abaw-24,
-  title={Text- and Feature-based Models for Compound Multimodal Emotion Recognition in the Wild},
+  title={Textualized and Feature-based Models for Compound Multimodal Emotion Recognition in the Wild},
   author={Richet, N. and Belharbi, S. and Aslam, H. and Zeeshan, O. and Belharbi, S. and
   Koerich, A. L. and Pedersoli, M. and Bacon, S. and Granger, E.},
   journal={CoRR},